chat-cli/chat-cli/README.md

 You can disable streaming like this:

-    $ ./bin/chat-cli prompt "What is event driven architecture?" --no-stream
+    $ chat-cli prompt "What is event driven architecture?" --no-stream

 Only streaming response capable models can be used with the `chat` command.